 Basis for sustainability at Bayer Finland 2

 CEO Greeting 3

 1 When women thrive, so does the community 4

 2 Towards carbon neutral production 9

-3 The climate has already changed, and food production is becoming more difficult 14
+3 The climate has already changed, and food production is becoming more difficult 13

-4 Big investments in cancer research and polymer technology 17
+4 Big investments in cancer research and polymer technology 16

-5 Competence, research and efficiency create wide-ranging economic success 23
+5 Competence, research and efficiency create wide-ranging economic success 22

-6 Bayer in Finland 27
+6 Bayer in Finland 26

-Basis for sustainability at Bayer Finland - Women's health is one of the main focus areas at Bayer Finland.
+Basis for sustainability at Bayer Finland

+- Women's health is one of the main focus areas at Bayer Finland.
 We are one of the few Finnish companies whose impact on achieving the UN's Sustainable Development Goals can be set and measured on a global level: products that have been developed in Finland form the basis for Bayer Group's goal to provide 100 million women with access to modern contraception by 2030. - Better quality of life through research.
 Our Development operations in Espoo are working to find new ways to prevent, treat and cure, for example cardiac, hematological, gynecological diseases and cancer.
 Our Research and Development team in Turku develops polymer-based drug delivery technologies. - Carbon neutral production.
 A large company carries a big responsibility: Bayer Group is striving to achieve carbon neutrality by 2030.
-Bayer Finland initiated extensive measures in 2020 to achieve carbon neutrality at a quick pace.
-The goal will be reached mainly by utilizing renewable energy and a new compensation program. - Financial success.
+Bayer Finland initiated extensive measures in 2020 and is carbon neutral already for 2021.
+The goal was reached mainly by utilizing renewable energy and a new compensation program. - Financial success.
 Bayer has a strong economic footprint in Finland.
 The company makes considerable annual investments in Finland and is one of the top corporate taxpayers.
 Our objective is to achieve and maintain a leading position in our market areas and thus generate added value for our customers, shareholders, employees, and society. - Sustainable personnel policy.
 Bayer's success derives from competent personnel, and the company wants to ensure its employees have opportunities to develop further in their work.

+CEO Greeting

-CEO Greeting Dear readers.
+Dear readers.